Is Bamboo Strong? With Pros and Cons

 Because some species of Bamboo are harder than metal and concrete due to their naturally designed strength.

-Here’re some furniture types you can build with Bamboo with superior strength.
+Here’re some furniture applications you can build with Bamboo with superior strength.

 • Coffee table